jfcloutier/karma_system/design_notes/acting.md

   * Submits it as `todo([Directive, ...])` to the umwelt for feedback
 * Waits for affirmation or negation of relevance from all umwelt CAs (`can_seek(Directive)` and`cannot_seek(Directive)`)
 * If at least one directive in the plan is irrelevant to all umwelt CAs
-  * the plan is not possible
+  * the plan cannot execute
   * it sends back `cannot_execute(Directive)`
 * If each directive in the plan is relevant to at least one umwelt CA
   * the plan is possible